iOSDecrypted/pyzule-rw/README.md

 - add custom entitlements to the main executable
 - thin all binaries to arm64, it can LARGELY reduce app size sometimes!
 - remove all app extensions (or just encrypted ones!)
-- not use defualt depedencies by cyan
+- not use defualt dependencies by cyan

 ## install instructions